uk-ai/ukai2023/_sessions/coffee-break-2.md

 | 6         | Deep Predictive Coding with Bi-directional Propagation for Classification and Reconstruction                      | Senhui Qiu                    |
 | 6         | Multimodal Multimorbidity Variational Autoencoder: A Deep Generative Model for Multimorbidity Analysis            | Woojung Kim                   |
 | 7         | Event Temporal Relation Extraction with Bayesian Translational Model                                              | Xingwei Tan                   |

-Posters format: Up to A1 (59cm * 84cm), with portrait orientation.